TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 This transformation removes any trailing whitespace that remains after the strings are split.
 This ensures that irregular use of whitespace in the source data is taken care of automatically.

+### Empty values

+This transformation removes any elements of the splitted string that are empty (after trimmimng).
+To keep empty entries, use the `` flag.

 ### Use cases

 The transformation is used when: